ammarlakho/planet-wars-rts/README.md

 # Planet Wars RTS

+## note: currently in early access:
+the code works for a fully observable version: download and start developing your agents, but the following features are still under development:

+* agent interfaces (will undergo some minor changes)
+* partially observability
+* containerised version (PodMan or Docker)
+* some extra game features

 This repo contains the code and instructions for a series of Planet Wars Real-Time Strategy (RTS) games.